 Hinduism encompasses a broad range of spiritual and religious traditions.
-There is no commonly accepted definition of Hinduism, but it generally refers to religious practises based around the great Indian spiritual Teachers like Sri Rama, Sri Krishna and the great Indian spiritual texts including the Ramayana, the Mahabharata, The Puranas and the Bhagavad Gita.
+There is no commonly accepted definition of Hinduism, but it generally refers to religious practices based around the great Indian spiritual Teachers like Sri Rama, Sri Krishna and the great Indian spiritual texts including the Ramayana, the Mahabharata, The Puranas and the Bhagavad Gita.
 It encompasses Vedanta, Vaishnavism and other traditions.

 A list of famous Hindus in both East and West.